wko27/blog/_daily/2017-12-15-Leaving_Seattle.md

 YESTERDAY:
 * Costco run!
 * Ikea buffet for dinner!
+* remembered that my countertops are frosty carrina
 * watched half of Silicon Valley Season 3
 * finished a poem and a blog post
 * cleaned a lot of mirrors for Ann + Knut